This post may include affiliate links; see our disclosure policy.

 Ways to use asparagus

-Tip: use a great chef knife
+Tip: Use a great chef’s knife!

 Frequently asked questions